cs1msa/WPIplus/Virtual Patents/readme.md

-# 🧠 Technical Note: The Virtual Patent (VP-WPI) Test Collection
+# 🧠 VP-WPI: The Virtual Patent Test Collection

 This repository introduces the **VP-WPI Test Collection**, a novel dataset that aggregates patent documents from the **WPI (World Patent Information)** corpus at the *kind-code* level to create unified **“Virtual Patent” (VP)** documents.